Marco Pezzaiuoli: Eintracht Trier

-1899 Hoffenheim
+TSG Hoffenheim

-On 2 January 2011, Pezzaiuoli became new head coach of 1899 Hoffenheim.
-The club announced on 12 April 2011 that he will leave at the end of the season, recently having won only one out of eight games.
+On 2 January 2011, Pezzaiuoli became new head coach of TSG Hoffenheim.
+The club announced on 12 April 2011 that he would leave at the end of the season, recently having won only one out of eight games.
 Holger Stanislawski replaced Pezzaiuoli on 17 May 2011; three days after his final match.

 Cerezo Osaka

 On 16 June 2014, Cerezo Osaka named Pezzaiuoli as their head coach replacing Ranko Popović, but he was relieved of his duties on 8 September after failing to register a single win in the J. League.
 His team did manage a Japanese Emperor's Cup win against Kataller Toyama by 1–0 and a second leg quarter-final win away at Kawasaki Frontale in the J. League Cup.
-Unfortunately his team lost that tie on aggregate and, as had been rumoured for more than a week Pezzaiuoli was on his way home.
+His team lost that tie on aggregate and, as had been rumoured for more than a week Pezzaiuoli was on his way home.

 Bengaluru FC

-On 12 February 2021, Pezzaiuoli was appointed as the head coach of Indian Super League club Bengaluru FC on a three year performance based contract.
+On 12 February 2021, Pezzaiuoli was appointed as the head coach of Indian Super League club Bengaluru FC on a three-year performance-based contract.

 The first game (unofficial) of Pezzaiuoli with Bengaluru was against FC Goa on 7 April 2021.
 Cleiton Silva's strike ensured of first win for Pezzaiuoli at Bengaluru FC.
 His first official game was against Nepal Army Club at 2021 AFC Cup preliminary round 1 against whom they won by 5–0 margin.

-On 08 June 2022, Bengaluru FC announced the departure of Pezzaiuoli.
+On 8 June 2022, Bengaluru FC announced the departure of Pezzaiuoli.